7 Benefits of leaf mold:

 Works as a great soil amendment

-Most of the time it is not possible to get the perfect soil structure to start gardening.
-Nonetheless, this is the most important factors for the gardeners to ensure their plants a good quality soil to get the bounty harvest.
+Most of the time, it is not possible to get the perfect soil structure to start gardening.
+Nonetheless, these are the most important factors for gardeners to ensure their plants a good quality soil to get the bounty harvest.

 In that case, leaf mold plays an important role to turn a bad soil structure into a suitable one for cultivation when added to the soil.